Functions Basics

 - Block a message

-- Alter a message or its payload
+- Change a message or its payload

 - Re‑route a message to a different channel

-The following sections describe these Function types in greater detail.
+The following sections describe each type.

 Before Publish or Fire Functions